SUTD-IEEE/SUTD-IEEE/README.md

 <p align="center"><a href ="https://www.ieee.org/"><img src="https://raw.githubusercontent.com/SUTD-IEEE/SUTD-IEEE.github.io/master/images/ieee_tag_blue.jpg" alt="IEEE logo" height=169px/></a></p>

 <p>IEEE is the world’s largest technical professional organization dedicated to advancing technology for the benefit of humanity.
 Founded in 1884 with Alexander Graham Bell and Thomas Edison among its charter members, IEEE today serves over 400,000 members worldwide.
-Not only is IEEE the world’s largest technical and professional society, it also publishes a significant amount of the electrical engineering and computer-science literature in the world.</p>
+Not only is IEEE the world’s largest technical and professional society, it also publishes a significant amount of the electrical engineering and computer science literature in the world.</p>

 <h3>IEEE SUTD Student Branch</h3>